 There is no cure for COPD, but it can be managed with medications and some surgeries, and lobectomy is one of those surgeries.
 This type of lobectomy is called lung volume reduction surgery, which helps with emphysema.
 The surgeon removes about a third of the most damaged lung tissue, which helps someone breathe more easily while easing the stress on the diaphragm.

 In order to be a good candidate for lung volume reduction surgery, the patient must have good enough health to undergo the procedure and cannot be a current smoker.
-Since emphysema is usually caused by smoking, some patients are barred from surgical treatment options because they haven’t stopped using cigarettes.
+Because smoking usually causes emphysema, patients who still smoke cannot receive surgical treatment until they stop smoking.

-Sometimes, these tumors cannot be removed without also removing some lung tissue.
+Sometimes, these tumors cannot be removed without removing additional lung tissue.
 Lobectomy is then the only option, but if you are reasonably healthy, you should fully recover from the loss.

 Damage from Infection